Seattle-area council member proposes $1M busing program for homeless

 The city of Seattle and community organizers already offer free bus tickets as part of their broader approach to homelessness but Dunn's proposal, unveiled Tuesday, focuses on 1,000 homeless people who said they wanted to reconnect with family during a homeless count in King County back in January.

-In that survey, 9% of respondents said "family reunification" was one piece of support they needed to get off the streets and obtain permanent housing.
+In that survey, 9 percent of respondents said "family reunification" was one piece of support they needed to get off the streets and obtain permanent housing.
 However, other things like rental assistance, clearing up credit history and obtaining IDs ranked much higher.

 Dunn unveiled his proposal at a time when city and county officials are considering merging services to better combat rising homelessness in a region that has been dominated by tech companies like Amazon and where income inequality and skyrocketing housing prices are pushing more and more people onto the streets.